The Flask Mega-Tutorial Part XIX: Deployment on Docker Containers

 021da2e1e0d3 microblog:latest "./boot.sh" 0.0.0.0:8000->5000/tcp microblog

 You can see that even the docker ps command shortens container IDs.
-If you now want to stop the container, you can use docker stop:
+If you now want to stop the container, you can use docker stop and pass either the container ID or the name that was given to it with the --name option:

 If you recall, there are a number of options in the application's configuration that are sourced from environment variables.
 For example, the Flask secret key, database URL and email server options are all imported from environment variables.
 In the docker run example above I have not worried about those, so all those configuration options are going to use defaults.